-The combination of beef and pork mince may at first seem peculiar, but I promise if you try it, you’ll never go back to beef on its own.
-We do believe that it is much better allowed to simmer gently for 30-40 minutes, or better still transferred to a casserole pot and allowed to cook slowly in the oven for a couple of hours.
+Depending on what is available, we make this bolognese with just beef or a mixture of beef and pork mince.
+Whatever you choose, the key is a slow simmer for 30-40 minutes, or better still transferred to a casserole pot and allowed to cook slowly in the oven for a couple of hours.

 - 2 small onions

 - 2 sticks of celery